Plate Surrender in New YorkPage Overview

 Moving out of state?
 Be prepared to surrender your NY license plates.
 Learn more about this scenario and other title-transfer situations by reading below.

-You have 30 days after becoming a New York state resident to register your car with the Department of Motor Vehicles (DMV).
+After becoming a New York state resident register your car with the Department of Motor Vehicles (DMV).
 You do not need to surrender your old license plates, unless required by your former state’s DMV.

 Before registering, check out New York’s list of specialized license plates.